zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

     - Compare results against the Aetherion reactor to confirm universality of the quantized α bands.

-By systematically addressing these limitations—through simulation, materials research, enhanced metrology, theoretical refinement, and cross-platform validation—we chart a clear path toward a **robust, falsifiable Unified Field Program** grounded in Relativistic Temporal Multiscale principles.
+By systematically addressing these limitations, through simulation, materials research, enhanced metrology, theoretical refinement, and cross-platform validation, we chart a clear path toward a **robust, falsifiable Unified Field Program** grounded in Relativistic Temporal Multiscale principles.

 **7 \| Part VI – Roadmap toward a Falsifiable Unified Field Framework**